Popular Music Studies

-Saturation in twentieth- and twenty-first century popular music culture that will give the Rider graduate exceptional advantage in any professional branch of popular music production and writing
+Saturation in twentieth- and twenty-first century popular music studies that will give the Rider graduate exceptional advantage in any professional branch of popular music production and writing

 Course work including general pop music history surveys such as popular music history, film music, world music, hip-hop and rap music, jazz history, in-depth studies with such courses as The Music of the Beatles, Radiohead, The Music of Anime and Animation, iPod and Digital Culture and Music Theory in the writing of songs and professional pop and rock journalism and criticism